svvlcrkt/Video-Example/README.md

 * https://www.w3schools.com/tags/tag_video.asp

 ### About The Project:
-* If you can click pause, then video stops.
+* If you click pause, then video stops.
-* If you can click play, then video continue.
+* If you click play, then video continue.

 ### PROJECT VİEW: